Academic-Labbook/alp/README.md

 Author: Nilambar Sharma
 Link: [Simple Life](https://wordpress.org/themes/simple-life/)

-Bootstrap was removed, and replaced with [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout).
-The overall visual theme has been retained, but many small tweaks have been made, and support for other plugins like WooCommerce removed.
+The core theme has been forked, but with many features added, removed or changed.
+Bootstrap was removed and replaced with [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout).